SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 e = '0.4'.

 "Redundant conversion
-"Derives the string type automatically
+"The variable derives the type (string) automatically from the "literal with the backquotes on the right-hand side.
 DATA(f) = `hallo`.
 "Produces a syntax warning
 "DATA(g) = CONV string( `hallo` ).